nogibjj/CLItool_YCLiu/README.md

 SELECT t1.cust_id, t1.name, t1.sex,      # select the columns from t1.
         SUM(t2.amount) AS total_amount   # sum the numbers in the amount column from t2, name it as *total_amount*.
-        FROM Customer t1                 # identify a source table, the Customer table, named  as t1 INNER JOIN TXR t2                # joins another source table, the TXR table, named  as t1
+        FROM Customer t1                 # identify a source table, the Customer table, named  as t1 INNER JOIN TXR t2                # joins another source table, the TXR table, named  as t2
                                          # INNER JOIN means to connect the tables with a key column
                                          # whehre only columns values presented in *both* tables will be inlcuded
         ON t1.cust_id = t2.cust_id       # identify the key column to join the tables: *cust_id*
-        WHERE t1.sex ='Female'           # specifies that only rows with *sex* column value equals 'female' will be queried GROUP BY t1.cust_id              # specifies the resulted (sum in the 2nd line) is aggregated on cust_id ORDER BY total_amount DESC       # specify that the resuled table are displayed from the cust_id with highest
+        WHERE t1.sex ='Female'           # specify that only rows with *sex* column value equals 'female' will be queried GROUP BY t1.cust_id              # specify the result (*sum* in the 2nd line) is aggregated on cust_id ORDER BY total_amount DESC       # specify that the query is displayed from the cust_id with
-                                         # total_amount (sum of amounnnt per cust_id) to lowest (DESC)
+                                         # highest total_amount (sum of amount per cust_id) to lowest (DESC)
 ```

 **Query Result**